GoogleCloudPlatform/awesome-google-cloud/CONTRIBUTING.md

 - New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a useful title.
+An example of a useful title would be "Add 'Foobot', a bot running on Kubernetes to reply with a random variable name".
+This is useful because it includes the name of the awesome thing, how it uses the Google Cloud Platform, and what it does.
-- The body of your commit message should contain a link to the repository.
+- The body of your commit message should contain a link to the awesome thing.

 Thank you for your suggestions!